thecrusader25225/weatherly/README.md

 - Displays markers and pop-ups with weather details for selected locations.

 ### Additional Weather Data
-- Integrates with QWeather API for detailed weather information, including UV index and air quality data.
+- Integrates with qweather.com API for detailed weather information, including UV index and air quality data.
 - Provides icons from qWeather Icons for various weather conditions to enhance visual representation.
+- Provides AQI data from api.openuv.io

 ### User Customization
 - Supports dark mode and light mode toggles for personalized viewing preferences.
 - Ensures uniform styling across pages to maintain consistency in user experience.

 ### News Integration
-- Fetches and displays news articles related to weather using the Newsdata.io API, keeping users informed about weather-related news.
+- Fetches and displays news articles related to weather using the worldnewsapi.com API, keeping users informed about weather-related news.

 ## Installation